 10 Essential Principles of Implementation Leadership

-December 28, 2021 – This article is one in a series of articles about ACJI’s 10 Essential Principles of Implementation Leadership.
-To read the first article in the Implementation Leadership series, click here.
+November 15, 2021 – This article is one in a series of articles about ACJI’s 10 Essential Principles of Implementation Leadership.

-You can learn more about Murphy Hates Us and the 10 Essential Principles of Implementation Leadership in our upcoming Implementation Leadership Academy, which dives deep into the 10 principles in much more depth.
+If you are a leader, be sure to read our next article on Principle 2: Murphy Hates Us.
+You can learn more about the 10 Essential Principles of Implementation Leadership and Trusting the Vision in our upcoming Leadership Academy, which talks about all 10 of the principles in much more depth.